Skparab1/Skparab1/README.md

   - [Traffic simulator](https://github.com/Skparab1/traffic-simulator), a 3rd place hackathon winning traffic simulator that can be used [here](https://skparab1.github.io/r/traffic)
   - [Ezpixel pro](https://github.com/Skparab1/ezpixel-pro), a high quality image editor written in JavaScript
   - [JS url shortener](https://github.com/Skparab1/js-url-shortener), a URL shortener written in JavaScript and can be hosted on GitHub pages
-  - [Randomizing algorithm](https://github.com/skparab1/randomizing-algorithm), an algorithm based random number generator which is predictable but does not show an immediate pattern.
-Is written in Python.
+  - [Randomizing algorithm](https://github.com/skparab1/randomizing-algorithm), an algorithm based random number generator which is predictable but does not show an immediate pattern, written in Python.
   - [OSkeyboard](https://github.com/skparab1/oskeyboard), an on screen keyboard implementation and module which can be used [here](https://skparab1.github.io/r/key)
   - [Encryption code](https://github.com/skparab1/encryption-code), an Encryption program written in Python.